 13. The Ivington Diaries by Monty Don

-From January to December, Monty Don shares with you his ever-changing garden, including his thoughts and observations about life.
-To him, "[g]ardening is one of the few domestic activities that can force you to work within the rhythm of the seasons and the natural annual cycle."
+From January to December, Monty Don shares with you his ever-changing garden, including his thoughts and observations about life, in The Ivington Diaries.
+To him, "Gardening is one of the few domestic activities that can force you to work within the rhythm of the seasons and the natural annual cycle."

-In this, the meaning to life becomes less about what is internal, and more about external forces, shaping your ability to adapt to things of which you have little or no control.
+In this, the meaning to life becomes less about what is internal, and more about external forces, shaping your ability to adapt to things over which you have little or no control.